AhoudM/WeatherApp/README.md

 # WeatherApp
-a weather app developed with the help of Ms. Ulfat
+a weather app developed in the SEU programming camp with the help of Ms. Ulfat